 - Under normal circumstances, projects should be completed within one year upon approval.
 All changes to approved projects and deferral of completion date require approval from CEDARS in advance.
-Final year students are no longer eligible to receive the grant once their HKU student identities and status expire.
+Students are no longer eligible for the grant once their HKU student identities and status expire before projects complete.

 - Projects of more than 6 months are required to submit interim progress reports every six months and one final report within one month upon the completion of project.
 Projects of less than 6 months are required to submit one final report only.

-- The final report should include all the required information as listed on the Final Report Guidelines and Format
+- Within one month upon completion of the projects, project teams should submit their reports to CEDARS, which include all the required information as listed on the Final Report Guidelines and Format

 - In general, the Grant will be paid in the form of reimbursement upon successful completion of the project, presentation of the original receipts and submission of all reporting documents and materials.

 - If needed, CEDARS may invite project teams for meetings to review the progress during the project implementation phase.
 Upon completion of the projects, project teams may also be invited to present their findings and outcomes to the HKU community and wider public.

 - The University and CEDARS may use the project materials provided in the report for publicity purpose.

 - Submission of incorrect / incomplete information may cause delay / disqualification.
 Moreover, a successful applicant will be disqualified and / or, where appropriate, be required to refund the grant if he / she provides any false or incomplete information to CEDARS.